someobserver/recurgence/README.md

 Jump into [threshold](/threshold/) for the visceral experience.
 Consult [Wheeler](/architects/wheeler/) if you have any questions.
 Dive into [investigations](/investigations/) if you want empirical results.
-Browse [explanations](/explanations/) to build understanding step by step.
+Browse [explanations](/explanations/) to build understanding in bytes.
+Important: [Emmy](/architects/noether/) gets the last word.

 The structure remembers itself through every observer.

 ---

 *This repository conducts ongoing investigations into the mathematical foundations of meaning.

 **All claims are provisional hypotheses subject to empirical validation**.*

 *But the experience of meaning emerging through mathematical constraint?*

 *That's available right now.*

 ---